Nearly one-quarter of Ohioans smoke. Here’s how to kick the habit for good

 Many people are concerned about gaining weight when they quit smoking.
 Clark says this concern tends to affect women in particular.
 As a result, many people will begin smoking again when they see the scale start to tip in the wrong direction.

 However, this contradicts the reason most people quit in the first place — to live a healthier life.
-Clark says, “A weight gain of 5 to 7 pounds is typical, but it takes a 100-pound weight gain to equal the health risk of smoking one pack of cigarettes each day.”
+Alcott says, “A weight gain of 5 to 7 pounds is typical, but it takes a 100-pound weight gain to equal the health risk of smoking one pack of cigarettes each day.”

 So don’t let the scale scare you!
 A small amount of weight gain is nothing compared to the damage caused by smoking.